NGC 1365 velocity field image

-I returned to the North American tectonic plate in 2004 after several years on the Pacific plate: I was a postdoc with the DEEP project at UCO/Lick Observatory at the University of California, Santa Cruz and a Carnegie Fellow at the Carnegie Observatories.
-I studied for a PhD in physics at Rutgers University, alma mater of Mr. Magoo.
-More tedious biographical details.
+The Past: I returned to the North American tectonic plate in 2004 after several years on the Pacific plate - I was a postdoc with the DEEP project at UCO/Lick Observatory at the University of California, Santa Cruz and a Carnegie Fellow at the Carnegie Observatories.
+I studied for a PhD in physics at Rutgers University, alma mater of Mr. Magoo, and went to Swarthmore College as an undergrad.
+I was born in California (that makes me a citizen, so they can't kick me out if they secede) but grew up in Pittsburgh.
+Link for more tedious biographical details.

 Professional Stuff